IUDataStructuresCourse/course-web-page-fall-2023/lectures/Nov-27.md

 Overview
-* purpose: solve optimization problems, that is find the solution that has the best metric among many feasible solutions, and
+* purpose: solve optimization problems, that is find the solution that has the best metric among many feasible solutions
 * recursive solutions to problems with optimial substructure
 * memoization for problems with overlapping subproblems
 * bottom-up memoization, which is called dynamic programming